mauriziospaccialbelli/MakeRoll/README.md

 **ENGLISH** / [ITALIANO](README(IT).md)

+To download MakeRoll click the following link and download the "latest release", at the moment is the 1.1.0-beta0, this may seem confusing because it is a beta, but it is the recommended version: https://github.com/mauriziospaccialbelli/MakeRoll/releases

 MakeRoll is a really cool spool holder for 3d printing, first let's see the features already implemented in MakeRoll:

 - Very compact!